raphaelmue/dashup/docs/specifications/ucs/marketplace/UCS_marketplace.md

 ## 4.3 Metadata Provided For Each Widget
 To properly display information about a widget, metadata such as publisher, category etc. must be provided.
 Furthermore the publisher must have given a detailed description about the widget to display it on the main menu in the marketplace.
-Besides a description, the widget must be associated with a category and if possible with tags.
+Besides a description, the widget must be associated with a category and at least one tag.

 # 5. Postconditions